hubmapconsortium/hra-do-processor/README.md

 ## Building the Docker container

+If you want to use a pre-built container run:

+`docker pull ghcr.io/hubmapconsortium/hra-do-processor:main`

-If you are not using a pre-built container run:
+if you are not using a pre-built container run:

 `docker build . -t hra-do-processor`

 ## Running the Docker container

-To run the container, use the following command:
+To run using a pre-built container, use the following command:

-`docker run --mount type=bind,source=./digital-objects,target=/digital-objects --mount type=bind,source=./dist,target=/dist -t hra-do-processor:latest help`
+`docker run --mount type=bind,source=./digital-objects,target=/digital-objects --mount type=bind,source=./dist,target=/dist -t ghcr.io/hubmapconsortium/hra-do-processor:main help`

+If you are using a locally built container, replace `ghcr.io/hubmapconsortium/hra-do-processor:main` with `hra-do-processor:latest`.

 Replace `./digital-objects` and `./dist` with paths to your own `digital-objects` and `dist` folders if not the same.